 Alec White and his team of nurserymen and women have worked hard over the last 15 years to curate one of the largest collections of peonies for sale in the UK.
 At Primrose Hall Peonies we want to be able to offer our fellow peony enthusiasts and peony beginners alike, a wide range of peonies that they may have never seen before as well as the classics that so many gardeners love and have grown for hundreds of years in Britain.

-With nearly 300 varieties in production, if you cannot see what you are looking for on our website please email us, we may just have it growing already and we can add you to our waiting list for peonies in production, we are also able to source peonies from all over the world if you are adding to your own collection and are after a very specific peony variety.
+With over 300 varieties in production, if you cannot see what you are looking for on our website please email us, we may just have it growing already and we can add you to our waiting list for peonies in production, we are also able to source peonies from all over the world if you are adding to your own collection and are after a very specific peony variety.

 Alec is proud to be the Plant Heritage National Collection Holder for the rare and unsual intersectional or Itoh hybrid peony varieties.
 Our Intersectional peony garden will be ready to open in 2021.
 To arrange a visit to the nursery please get in touch with our team.

 When searching through our available peonies you will find many unusual varieties of peonies not seen for sale before, all the peonies we sell are named varieties including our tree peonies.
 We have listed below the different types of peonies you will find growing at our nursery and available to buy in our web shop with their differences for those still choosing which peony may be best for their garden.
 For our full catalogue of current growing peonies please download your PDF copy here.
 Keep reading to find out why our peonies are so special.

 The Types of Peonies We Grow